eramons/techblog/content/post/cozy.md

 * Since the docker image is NOT ran as root, I needed an init container to mount the persistent volume and set the permissions
 * The secret containing the admin-passphrase is mounted under _/etc/cozy/cozy-admin-passphrase_
 * The secret containing the vault keys is mounted under _/etc/cozy/vault.enc_ and _/etc/cozy/vault.dec_

-_TODO: pass the secret containing the couchdb username and passphrase as environment variables_
+* The secret containing the couchdb credentials is passed as environment variables

 #### 4.5.3 mailhog